openeemeter/caltrack/analysis/monthly/README.md

 `monthly_usage_quantity / (calendar_month_end_date - calendar_month_start_date)`

-Stage one modeling will be done sequentially as a joint optimization problem using minimum model qualification criteria to constrain the space of candidate models, then using model selection criteria for choosing the "best" among candidate models for savings estimation.

-#### Variable Degree Day Base Temperature Space
+#### 2. Set Variable Degree Day Base Temperature Space Size and Granlarity

 CalTrack will use variable degree day base temperatures.
 Balance point temperatures will be selected by doing a search over the two parameter HDD and CDD model separately using the following grid search criteria: